cmsmcq/Frege-1879/README.md

 grammatical correctness.
 SVG equivalents for all formulas and inference chains in Parts I and II have been generated.

-For the moment, this repository is private; I plan to make it public before Balisage 2023.
+At the moment, no ebook has been generated.
+If you are interested, watch this space.

 ## To do